pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 Moreover, with the first strategy, insertion and removal are a bit slower as we have to insert to (or remove from) all nodes that intersect the value.

 Thus, I will use the second strategy where there is no degenerate case.
 As I plan to use the quadtree in many contexts, it will be more convenient.
-Moreover, it is more suitable for dynamic context where we will do a lot of insertions and removals to update the values such as in a physics engine where entities are moving.
+Moreover, it is more suitable for dynamic contexts where we will do a lot of insertions and removals to update the values such as in a physics engine where entities are moving.

 To find in which node, we will insert or remove a value, we will rely on two utility functions.